zhao-stanley/DiscussMed/data/blog/pwa.md

 PWAs, known as Progressive Web Apps, allow you to install a site to your device and use it like a native app, making it much more convenient for you (the user).

-Installing discussmed as a PWA will allow you to have an app icon on your home screen, which will open discussmed as an app instead of your browser.
+Installing DiscussMed as a PWA will allow you to have an app icon on your home screen, which will open discussmed as an app instead of your browser.

-# How can I add discussmed to my phone?
+# How can I add DiscussMed to my phone?

-Below are instructions on how to add discussmed to your phone, whether you are on iOS or Android, courtesy of [MobileSyrup](https://mobilesyrup.com/2020/05/24/how-install-progressive-web-app-pwa-android-ios-pc-mac/) for providing the images used in this post.
+Below are instructions on how to add DiscussMed to your phone, whether you are on iOS or Android, courtesy of [MobileSyrup](https://mobilesyrup.com/2020/05/24/how-install-progressive-web-app-pwa-android-ios-pc-mac/) for providing the images used in this post.

 ## iOS